Pole-skipping without master variable and holographic superfluids: Matrix formalism and examples

-where $\nw:=\omega/(2\pi T), \nq:=q/(2\pi T)$, and $':=\del_u$.
-For simplicity, we consider $m^2=-4$.
-The field equation has a regular singular point at the horizon $u=1$.
+Now, let us explain our pole-skipping formalism using the above scalar field example.
 In a pole-skipping analysis, it is conventional to use the Eddington-Finkelstein coordinate system, but it is not necessary.
 We use the original coordinate system \eqref{eq:sads5}.
 Equivalently, one may impose the incoming-wave boundary condition ansatz

 and study the field equation for $\Zin$, but it is not necessary either.
 We impose the incoming-wave boundary condition later.
 In a general problem with many fields, the field equations with the ansatz become complicated, and it is easier to study original field equations (see \appen{method2} for the method using $\Zin$).